iammitanshupatel/fancode_movie_list_frontend_task/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+## Libraries Used

+- **Material UI**: For UI components and styling.
+- **Axios**: For making HTTP requests.
+- **React Infinite Scroll Component**: For infinite scrolling functionality.

+## Logic Used

+- **Debounce Effect**: Implemented within the search bar to minimize API calls during user input.
+- **Genre Filtering**: Allows users to filter top-rated movies by genre.